p2rkw/xf86-input-mtrack/README.md

 <a name="ClickFinger0"></a>
 **ClickFinger0** -
-Which button to emulate when no valid finger placement is touching the trackpad during a click.
+Which button to emulate when no valid finger placement is touching the trackpad during a click, as on "EdgeBottom".
 Integer value.
 A value of 0 disables one-touch emulation.
 Defaults to 0.

 <a name="ClickFinger1"></a>
 **ClickFinger1** -